armory/documentation/_spinnaker_install_admin_guides/aws-dr.md

 | **Note**: Armory recommends performing a DR exercise run to make sure the passive Spinnaker is set up correctly.
 Ideally, the DR exercise should include both failing over to the DR region and failing back to the primary region. |

 ## Performing Disaster Recovery

-If the active Spinnaker is failing, the following actions need to be taken:

 ### Activating the passive Spinnaker